zikangtong/SUPER-Lab-Magnetics/README.md

 ## Basic Inductor Modeling

-Files: The MATLAB script that generates the COMSOL is located at the [link](MATLAB_scripts/toroidal_inductor.m)
+Files: The MATLAB script that generates the COMSOL is located at the [link](MATLAB_scripts/toroidal_inductor.m).

+Tutorial: